Phytopharmaceuticals

 DefinitionThis section has been translated automatically.

 A phytopharmaceutical generally consists of a complex mixture of several plant constituents.
 Under pharmaceutical law (according to § 10 AMG), the totality of the ingredients is the active ingredient of a phytopharmaceutical.
+By definition, phytopharmaceuticals contain exclusively herbal preparations as active ingredients.
 Phytopharmaceuticals are the basis of rational phytotherapy.

 It makes sense to subdivide the ingredients according to the following criteria:

-• Main active ingredient (=effectors), which are clearly responsible for the clinical efficacy alone (e.g. atropine in belladonna).
+• Main active ingredient (=effector), which is clearly responsible for the clinical efficacy alone (e.g. atropine in belladonna)

-• active substances and side-effect substances with only efficacy-determining character (e.g. chamazulene in camomile flowers)
+• Active substances and secondary active substances with only efficacy-determining character (e.g. chamazulene in chamomile flowers)

-• Concomitant substances (= co-effectors) which are not directly involved in the effect, but which can positively or negatively influence the pharmacokinetics of the effect-determining ingredients (e.g. saponins in digitalis leaves).
+• Accompanying substances (= co-effectors) that are not directly involved in the effect but can have a positive or negative influence on the pharmacokinetics of the active ingredients (e.g. saponins in digitalis leaves)

-• Scaffolding substances for the structure of the plant cell, which are derived from substances of primary metabolism e.g. (cellulose)
+• Scaffold substances for the structure of the plant cell, which are derived from substances of the primary metabolism e.g. (cellulose)

-• Lead substances: lead substances are defined as substances that are important for phytochemical quality testing (regardless of whether they are involved in efficacy)
+• Leading substances: substances that are important for phytochemical quality testing are defined as leading substances (regardless of whether they are involved in efficacy)

 LiteratureThis section has been translated automatically.